Dasaii/dasaii.github.io/_posts/2018-01-05-Great-Asset-Hunt.md

 ### Problem
 While at <a href="/work/play">Play</a>, we were approached by Thames Water to help improve the performance of their engineers, specifically around data collection.
 The current system they were using relied on giant Excel spreadsheets, was error prone and took 6 months for the data to be properly stored in their systems.

-### My role
-I ran the initial 2-week sprint 0 to scope the pilot product working with Jez Fischer as the UI designer and Dan Atherton to estimate the technical requirements. ???

 ### What we did
 #### Process
-We began with a 2-week Sprint 0 (design Sprint) to: help us understand the problem; propose and iterate on a potential solutions; and define and estimate a potential pilot to prove our idea.
-The Sprint 0 allows us to remain agile (not committing to any estimates before we know what we're building) and gives the client confidence, as they only have to commit to an initial 2 weeks of work.
+We began with a 2-week Sprint 0 (design Sprint) to: help us understand the problem; propose and iterate on potential solutions; and define/ estimate a potential pilot to prove our idea.
+The Sprint 0 allowed us to remain agile (not committing to any estimates before we know what we're building) and gave our client confidence, as they only had to commit to the initial 2 weeks of work.

 #### Discovery
 We started the Sprint 0 by running a workshop with stakeholders and engineers to help us understand the engineers current day-to-day role, the problems they encounter, devices they have access to and any other requirements to ensure the project could be a success.
 We then ran a short gamification workshop to help the engineers understand what's possible and to see what ideas resonated with them.

-We identified these project goals:
+##### We identified these project goals:
 - Make it easy for engineers to collect data while on site
 - Support the capture of high quality data
 - Motivate engineers to continually collect comprehensive datasets over time